fajril/pyscnomics/README.md

 ## License
 This project is licensed under the terms of the Apache Software license.
 See the [License](https://github.com/fajril/pyscnomics/blob/main/LICENSE) file for details.

+An economic engine for calculating PSC Scheme in Indonesia.